 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 ACCEL-Entecavir; APO-Entecavir; Auro-Entecavir; Baraclude; JAMP-Entecavir; MINT-Entecavir; PMS-Entecavir

-- Hepatitis B has gotten worse when this drug was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this drug without calling your doctor.
-Talk with your doctor.
+- Hepatitis B has gotten worse when this drug was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop giving this drug to your child without calling your child’s doctor.

-- This drug may rarely cause swollen liver and an acid health problem in the blood.
-This may be deadly in some cases.
-The chance may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.
-Talk with your doctor.
+- Rarely, this drug may cause a swollen liver and a buildup of acid in the blood.
+Sometimes, this may be deadly.
+The risk may be higher in females, in overweight people, and in people who have taken drugs like this one for a long time.

 - It is used to treat hepatitis B infection.